xonsh/xonsh/docs/tutorial_ptk.rst

 Custom keyload function
 =======================

-To load the keybindings after the shell is initialized, we define a function that contains all of our custom keybindings and decorate it with the appropriate event, in our case ``on_ptk_create``.
+We need our additional keybindings to load after the shell is initialized, so we define a function that contains all of the custom keybindings and decorate it with the appropriate event, in this case ``on_ptk_create``.

 We'll start with a toy example that just inserts the text "hi" into the current line of the prompt::

     @events.on_ptk_create
-    def custom_keybindings(**kw):
+    def custom_keybindings(bindings, **kw):
-        handler = kw['bindings'].registry.add_binding
+        handler = bindings.registry.add_binding

         @handler(Keys.ControlW)
         def say_hi(event):